Hong Kong to shorten quarantine for most arrivals to 7 days

-HONG KONG, June 21 (Reuters) - Hong Kong's government said on Monday that it would shorten the quarantine period for vaccinated people arriving in the city to seven days from 14 days provided travellers show sufficient antibodies against the coronavirus.
+HONG KONG (Reuters) - Hong Kong’s government said on Monday that it would shorten the quarantine period for vaccinated people arriving in the city to seven days from 14 days provided travellers show sufficient antibodies against the coronavirus.

 Leader Carrie Lam, who was speaking at a press briefing, said the new measures were only applicable to people who have logged 14 days following their second vaccination dose.
 The rule change is due to take effect from the end of the month, she said.